-A peer-led initiative where hepatitis C community leaders will model their skills and knowledge to inspire other BC community members to embark on leadership journeys.
+A peer-led initiative where hepatitis C community leaders model their skills and knowledge to inspire other BC community members to embark on leadership journeys.

 Strategic voice of lived experience